-This year was the first time I used Turbotax two years in a row.
-I was surprised how much stuff you get to skip the second time.
-Addresses, sources of income, deductions, bank account numbers…anything that remains the same year to year is imported directly in.
+I’ve used Turbotax multiple years in a row.
+I’m surprised how much stuff you get to skip after year one: Addresses, sources of income, deductions, bank account numbers…anything that remains the same year to year is imported directly in.

 Turbotax allows you two options as you go through their “Income” section and their “Deductions” section.
 You can either have them lead you by the hand and ask you dozens of questions about each item, or you can “explore on your own.”
 If you already understand the basics of the tax code, that’s a real shortcut.
 I don’t use Turbotax because I don’t know what’s deductible.
 I use it to speed up the process and make it more accurate.
 But either way, Turbotax has an option for you.

 It’s not that I’m bad at math.
-I always received good grades in math, at least until college calculus.
+I always received good grades in math, at least until college calculus (it was still a B, but I’m not sure I deserved even that.)
 But when you have dozens of calculations, all dependent on one another, one little error screws up everything else.
-It shouldn’t surprise you that Turbotax makes fewer math errors than I do (none that I’ve noticed so far.)
+It shouldn’t surprise you that Turbotax makes fewer math errors than I do.
 Aside from having an inaccurate return, possibly losing me money or even triggering an audit, miscalculations also mean I have to do re-do more forms, which can be immensely time-consuming.

 Turbotax makes a lot of money off up-selling.
-They have a Deluxe edition they recommend for those who itemize their deductions (Schedule A.) They have a Premier edition for those with rental property or investments.
+They used to have a Basic Version.
+But they’ve basically replaced that with a free version.
+The next step up is “Deluxe”, for those who itemize their deductions (Schedule A.) They have a Premier edition aimed at those with rental property or investments.
 They even have a Home & Business edition for small business owners.
 Guess what?
-I have rental property, investments, and a small business and I could still use just their basic version.
-There’s even a cheaper option- free.
-It won’t import last year’s data (and it still charges you about the same for a state return), and if you need to file Schedules C (small business), D (Capital gains and losses), or E (Rental Property) you can’t use it.
+Back in 2012 when I had rental property, investments, and a small business I was still able to use Deluxe.
+So start there and upgrade as needed.
+The free version won’t import last year’s data, and if you need to file Schedules C (small business), D (Capital gains and losses), or E (Rental Property) you can’t use it.
 But it’s a great option for many filers.

 - Deluxe Version – $40 Federal, $40 State

 Turbotax offers free support and advice both for using their software and calculating your tax bill.
 There are two things I don’t like about online software.
 The first is that you learn more about the tax code by doing your taxes by hand.
 You lose some, but not all of that, by using software.
 But the main issue I have is that when you can’t figure out how to do something on the paper forms, you can go to an IRS publication easily with Google and figure it out.
 Tax software, in trying to make things easier for those who have no clue how the tax code works, sometimes makes it hard to figure out where to input data that I know where to put in on the paper forms.
-A good example is explained by The Finance Buff where he explains How To Do A Backdoor Roth using Turbotax.
-I had an issue this year with doing an ESA to 529 conversion.
+A good example is explained by The Finance Buff where he explains How To Do A Backdoor Roth Using Turbotax.
+It’s actually more complicated to do it in Turbotax than by hand!
+I had an issue a few years ago with doing an ESA to 529 conversion.
 It wasn’t that I didn’t understand the tax code, it was that I didn’t understand where to put the information into Turbotax so it would put it on the forms correctly.

 So I decided to try out the free support.
 I started out 120th in line, but within about 20 minutes (which I killed working on another part of my return), I had a CPA chatting online with me who answered my question clearly after just a couple of minutes of research.
 He had the same problem I did – he understood the code, but not necessarily the software.
 He even sent me an email a few minutes later with a more detailed explanation.

-The cheapest option.
-They’re practically giving it away this year, apparently in an effort to build market share.
-I used these guys once a few years ago.
-Turbotax definitely seemed to be a slicker product.
 If you’re looking for the absolutely cheapest way to do your taxes, do paper returns.
 Otherwise, I don’t know that you should really make a decision based on just a few dollars.
-If you’ve used these guys recently, please post about your experience in the comments.
+If you’ve used any of these tax software solutions recently, please post about your experience in the comments.
 Online reviews I’ve seen seem to indicate you get what you pay for here.